Manu254rce/low_level_programming_roadmap/0_asm/README.md

 ## Low Level Programming Roadmap: Assembly x86

-This is a roadmap that uses the 32-bit x86 Assembly, for Intel systems (NASM).
+This is a roadmap that uses the 32-bit and 64-bit x86 Assembly, for Intel systems (NASM).
 This is done for introductory purposes

 ### Key concepts